thelabcat/cocorum/README.md

 ```
 from cocorum import chatapi

-# Additionally pass username and password for to-chat interactions
 chat = chatapi.ChatAPI(stream_id = STREAM_ID) # Stream ID can be base 10 or 36
 chat.clear_mailbox() # Erase messages that were still visible before we connected